 “It started out I was seeing spots in my eyes.
-I went to a neurologist, they did an MRI and diagnosed me with optic migraines.
-In September, I was having tingling in my right middle finger and they tested me for carpal tunnel, and found that I had mild carpal tunnel.
+I went to a neurologist, who did an MRI and diagnosed me with optic migraines.
+In September, I was having tingling in my right middle finger, and they tested me for carpal tunnel and found that I had mild carpal tunnel.
 I told them… There’s something more going on.”

 Ashley is now in year four of her diet, as are her husband and her father.
 She says, “I cook a Picahna at the beginning of the week, cut it up, and eat that five days a week, and I don’t get bored of it!”

 Her father “has diabetes, and he has come off of five diabetic medications, dropped his A1c from 11 to 6.9, so it’s a family effort with us.”